This post may contain affiliate links.

 • You can test your soil by making a ribbon with it.
 It is mostly clay if the soil is difficult to work with and won’t form a ribbon.

-• If you were to take a sample of your soil and put it in a jar of water, then wait 24 hours.
-If the soil takes longer than 24 hrs to settle, this is a good indication that you have heavy clay content.
+• If you were to take a sample of your soil and put it in a jar of water, then wait 24 hours, this would be a good indication that you have a heavy clay content.
 Clay soil would settle at the bottom and form a layer on top of the water.
 Clay particles are small and dense, sinking to the bottom while the water molecules float.

 How To Improve Clay Soil